nimblehq/react-templates/README.md

 ```

 `Typescript` is used by default for our React applications.
-To the standard files from a non-ejected `create-react-app` project, this template adds a folder structure in `/src` that follows our [React Convention](https://nimblehq.co/compass/development/code-conventions/javascript/react/#project-structure).
+With the standard files from a non-ejected `create-react-app` project, this template adds a folder structure in `/src` that follows our [React Convention](https://nimblehq.co/compass/development/code-conventions/javascript/react/#project-structure).

 ## License